Problematic diabetes drugs may protect against Parkinson's

 An analysis of more than 160,000 British diabetics found that those taking either rosiglitazone or pioglitazone had a 28 percent lower incidence of Parkinson's than people taking other diabetes treatments.

-The two medicines, which are now off-patent, were developed by GlaxoSmithKline and Takeda, respectively, and sold under the brand names Avandia and Actos.
+The two medicines, which are now off-patent, were developed by GlaxoSmithKline (GSK.L) and Takeda (4502.T), respectively, and sold under the brand names Avandia and Actos.

 Rosiglitazone use was curbed due to heart concerns, although restrictions were later lifted, while pioglitazone was hit by concerns over a possible link to bladder cancer.